The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $12,500

-Some might not be familiar with Dick "Night Train" Lane, who in his thirteen-year playing career was known as one of the most feared tacklers in the game.
-The NFL even instituted new rules, mostly because of the play of Lane to keep offensive players safe.
+Some might not be familiar with Dick “Night Train” Lane, who, in his thirteen-year playing career, was known as one of the most feared tacklers in the game.
+The NFL even instituted new rules to keep offensive players safe, mostly because of Lane.

 dick-lane-rookie

-Lane set a record as a rookie in 1952 with 14 interceptions, a mark that still hasn't been surpassed to this day.
-NFL Films named Lane the 30th best player in the history of the game--see video below.
+Lane set a rookie record with 14 interceptions in 1952, a mark that still hasn’t been surpassed.
+NFL Films named Lane the 30th-best player in the game’s history.

-Lane's rookie in Excellent condition can be found for around $50, a true bargain in my opinion.
+Lane’s rookie in Excellent condition is available for around $50, a true bargain, in my opinion.

 1958 Topps - Jim Brown (RC)